gordonbay/Windows-On-Reins/README.md

 ## Warning
 I do not take responsibility for what may happen to your system.
 This is at your own risk.

+## What it does - Security

+- Disable NetBIOS and Link-Local Multicast Name Resolution (LLMNR) protocol.
+Both imposes security risk for layer-4 name resolution spoofing attacks, ARP poisoning, KARMA attack and cache poisoning;
+- Disable SMB Server, it's known for opening doors for mass ransomware attacks - WannaCry and NotPetya;
+- Disable Anonymous enumeration of shares.
+Allowing anonymous logon users to list all account names and enumerate all shared resources can provide a map of potential points to attack the system (Stigviewer V-220930);
+- Disable Wi-Fi Sense, it connects you to open hotspots that are "greenlighted" through crowdsourcing.
+Openning doors to Lure10 MITM attack and phishing (Stigviewer V-220808);
+- Disable Remote Assistance (RA).
+RA may allow unauthorized parties access to the resources on the computer.
+(Stigviewer V-220823);
+- Disable Autoplay, "allowing autoplay to execute may introduce malicious code to a system" (Stigviewer V-63673);

 ## What it does - Performance

 - Disable Windows Malicious Software Removal Tool due to hight disk usage;